-A number of things need to be considered when selecting appropriate outdoor chemical storage buildings.
-Your choice will depend on the type of materials to be stored, the location of the building and design requirements.
+When selecting outdoor chemical storage buildings your choice will depend on the materials to be stored, how the building will be used, the volume of the materials being stored and the location of the building and design requirements.

 If the materials to be stored are either flammable or combustible, you will need a building that meets the NFPA Code 30, Uniform Fire Code (UFC) Articles 79 and 80, or an equivalent local code.
-Check with your local Fire Marshall to determine which code is locally enforced.
+Check with the authority having jurisdiction (AHJ) to determine which code is locally enforced.

-The class of the flammable-combustible material (refer to NFPA Code 30) can also determine what type of building construction is required.
-Highly flammable materials, such as Category 1, 2, or 3 liquids, will require either a Non–Combustible building or a Fire-Rated building.
-Non–Combustible buildings are constructed of non-combustible material (such as steel), whereas a Fire-Rated building are constructed of non-combustible materials and include fire resistant insulation in the walls.
-Fire–Rated buildings are further divided into categories based on the fire resistance of the walls, roof, and openings (doors and vents).
+The class of the flammable-combustible material (refer to NFPA Code 30) can also dictate what type of building construction is required.
+Class I, II, or III flammable and combustible liquids will require either a non-combustible building or a fire-rated building.
+Non-combustible buildings are constructed of non-combustible material (such as steel), whereas a fire-rated building is constructed of non-combustible materials and includes fire resistant insulation in the walls.
+Fire-rated buildings are further divided into categories based on the fire resistance of the walls, roof and openings (doors and vents).

-The interior size of the building should accommodate the number of containers required in a single layer and an adequate sump capacity to comply with the Environmental Protection Agency (EPA) Secondary Containment Requirements (40 CFR 264).
-To meet this regulation, the sum containment should be large enough to hold 100% of the volume of the largest container stored in the building or 10% of the total volume of all containers stored in the building, whichever is larger.
+The interior of the building should accommodate the number of containers required in a single layer and have adequate sump capacity to comply with the Environmental Protection Agency (EPA) Secondary Containment Requirements (40 CFR 264).
+To meet this regulation, the sump containment should be large enough to hold 100% of the volume of the largest container stored in the building or 10% of the total volume of all containers stored in the building, whichever is larger.

 The type of building you select will also have a bearing on the chosen location.
-Factory Mutual (FM), an insurance and testing agency, specifies minimum distances between the storage building and any other main (occupied) building on the site and the property line of the facility.
-The following distances are specified by FM:
+Factory Mutual (FM), an insurance and testing agency, no longer specifies minimum distances between the storage building and any other main (occupied) building on the site and the property line of the facility.
+FM leaves the setback distances up to the AHJ.

-A variety of options are often available for outdoor chemical storage buildings, helping you to meet all regulatory codes, or to simply customize the building to your needs.
-Available options include electrical service, heating and cooling systems, fire suppression systems, shelving, insulation, and explosion-resistant features.
+A variety of options are available for outdoor chemical storage buildings.
+The options allow you to meet both your regulatory requirements and your custom design needs.
+Available options include electrical service, heating and cooling systems, fire suppression systems, exterior and interior lighting, shelving, ramps, insulation, emergency eyewash and shower and explosion-resistant features. .

-If you have further questions regarding outdoor chemical storage buildings or if you would like help selecting and designing a building to meet your needs, please feel free to contact for all technical inquiries about our Outdoor Chemical Storage Buildings, please contact your local Grainger branch.
+If you have further questions regarding outdoor chemical storage buildings or if you would like help selecting and designing a building to meet your needs, contact your local Grainger Account Manager.

 29 CFR 1910.106 Flammable Liquids